The Art of Leonardo da Vinci

 Leonardo da Vinci and the Renaissance

 Leonardo da Vinci (1452 – 1519) was a significant figure in the Renaissance.
 Leonardo da Vinci is regarded as one of the greatest artists who ever lived.
-Still, more than just being an artist, he also made significant contributions in engineering, science, urban planning, philosophy, anatomy, and cartography.
+Still, more than just being an artist, he also made significant contributions to engineering, science, urban planning, philosophy, anatomy, and cartography.

 Leonardo da Vinci was a highly prolific artist, scientist, engineer, and philosopher.
-His work was entirely done secret, but others, such as his artwork, were done in the open.
+His work was entirely done secretly, but others, such as his artwork, were done in the open.
 He was known during this era to be a prominent artist, architect, and engineer.

 One of Leonardo’s most important contributions to the Renaissance is the revival and rebirth of learning; Leonardo helped lead the way.
 He helped to influence the arts, but more than that, he contributed to science and experimented with many avenues in the world of science and nature.